MicrosoftDocs/customer-insights/topics/onboarding-guidance.md

 ### Web SDK
 * The JavaScript library to be instrumented on your website to measure user interaction also provides sample code.

 ### Web analytics and reports
 * The Out-of-the-Box reports showing the events coming through from the Web SDK is pre-defined visualizations and dashboards.

 ### Derived signals
 * The ability to create a derived signal from the web analytics data, filter it and export it to ADLS.
 That then allows for importing the data into [Dynamics 365 Customer Insights](https://dynamics.microsoft.com/en-us/ai/customer-insights/)

 ## Product use cases for customers to test
-1. First run experience
+### First run experience
-* Follow the account creation process - setting up your organization, environment, and workspace creation, and adding members.
+  * Follow the account creation process - set up your organization and environment, creat your workspace and add members.
   * Instrument website with the SDK to see telemetry arriving into your workspace.
-*	Web real time report showing active users by device, page view trend, top pages, top referrers, and users’ geographic locations.
+  *	View web real time report showing active users by device, page view trend, top pages, top referrers, and users’ geographic locations.

-•	Exporting from Product Insights
+### Exporting from Product Insights
-•	Custom website instrumentation – ensure to send an authid for your customers logging into your site.
+  *	Custom website instrumentation – ensure to send an authid for your customers logging into your site.
-•	Create a derived signal for export activities data.
+  *	Create a derived signal for export activities data.
-•	Export the data into your ADLS gen 2 storage.
+  *	Export the data into your ADLS gen 2 storage.
-•	Optional step: Consume PI data export as activities in CI and view it as part of a customer profile.
+  *	Optional: Consume Product Insights data export as activities in Customer Insights and view it as part of a customer profile.

-## Setup/Provisioning Steps
+## Setup/ProvisioningsSteps
-*	Before you start, please ensure you have read and agree to the Preview Terms of Service provided.
+*	Before you start, please ensure you have read and agree to the **Preview Terms of Service** provided.
-*	Login to the Dynamics 365 Product Insights portal using your Microsoft AAD user accounts
+*	Login to the Dynamics 365 Product Insights portal using your Microsoft AAD user accounts.
-*	Follow the process defined in the “Getting Started” section of the document to setup your organization, environment, and workspace
+*	Follow the process defined in the**Getting Started** section of the document to setup your organization environment, and workspace.
-*	Please refer to the Known Issues section
+*	Please refer to the **Known Issues** section.

+## Known issues
+As we continue to work on the product and refine the experience, we are aware of a few outstanding issues, so please bear these in mind as you experience the product.

+**Note: A list of the known bugs and workaround will be made available before this documentation is provided to the customer.**